 Myth 25: New RVs Are Always Worth the Extra Investment

 Truth: New RVs are great, but there are so many used RVs on the market as well.
-Some have barely been used by previous owners who wound up wanting a different model.
+Some have barely been used by previous owners that wound up wanting a different model.
 So if you’re new to RVing, buying a used RV can help you explore RV camping within your budget.
-Learn more about the benefits of used RVs.

 Myth 26: Full-Time RVing Can Help You Save Money